-12. Stewardship & Voting rights
+11. Voting Stewardship & Engagement

 The Scheme's investments are achieved via pooled investment funds, in which the Scheme's investments are pooled with those of other investors.
 The direct control of the process of engaging with the companies that issue these securities, whether for corporate governance purposes, social, ethical or environmental factors, is delegated to SEI, or in the case of a third party pooled fund, its investment manager.